Daniel Barnett’s Employment Law Masterclass 2026

 Most of the guidance out there is vague, academic, or written by people who've never stood up in an employment tribunal.
 This Masterclass is different.

-In one intensive day, Daniel Barnett - a barrister with 30 years' of employer-side experience - will walk you through every major change, tell you precisely what it means in practice, and give you a concrete action plan you can implement as soon as you get back to your desk.
+In one intensive day, Daniel Barnett - a barrister with 30 years' of employer-side experience - will take you through every major change, tell you precisely what it means in practice, and give you a concrete action plan you can put to work as soon as you get back to your desk.

 Programme